NicholasDaviesNZ/traitor/README.md

 # traitor

 A tool to extract morphological traits from images.
+Note this is a clone and modification from the https://github.com/TankredO/traitor.git repo

 ## Installation

+If using docker run docker build -t traitor_tool . in the directory containing the docker file, then use docker run -it -v ~/traitor/sample_images:/app/images -v ~/traitor/images_extracted:/app/images_extracted traitor_tool and replace the local paths to what works for your system.

+Otherwise follow the steps below.

 ### Requirements